fbpx

 Who will be responsible for the dredging works?

 T-Ports will be responsible for the dredging project.
 T-Ports has contracted a specialist dredging company (Maritime Constructions) with vast experience in dredging to undertake the works.
-T-Ports has worked extensively with the Environment Protection Agency (EPA) to ensure it meets the stringent environmental standards outlined in the EPA Dredge Management Guidelines, 2020.
+T-Ports has worked extensively with the EPA to ensure it meets the stringent environmental standards outlined in the EPA Dredge Management Guidelines, 2020.

-Maritime Constructions are authorised to undertake these works subject to conditions of an Environment Protection Authority (EPA) licence and an approved Dredge Management Plan.
+Maritime Constructions are authorised to undertake these works subject to conditions of an EPA licence and an approved Dredge Management Plan.

 What is the cost of the project?